static-web-server/static-web-server/docs/content/configuration/command-line-arguments.md

     -g, --log-level <log-level>
             Specify a logging level in lower case.
 Values: error, warn, info, debug or trace [env: SERVER_LOG_LEVEL=] [default: error]
-        --page404 <page404>
+        --page-fallback <page-fallback>
+            HTML file path that is used for GET requests when the requested path doesn't exist.
+The fallback page is served with a 200 status code, useful when using client routers.
+If the path is not specified or simply doesn't exist then this feature will not be active [env: SERVER_FALLBACK_PAGE=]  [default: ] --page404 <page404>
             HTML file path for 404 errors.
-If path is not specified or simply don't exists then server will use a generic HTML error message [env: SERVER_ERROR_PAGE_404=]  [default: ./public/404.html] --page50x <page50x>
+If the path is not specified or simply doesn't exist then the server will use a generic HTML error message [env: SERVER_ERROR_PAGE_404=]  [default: ./public/404.html] --page50x <page50x>
             HTML file path for 50x errors.
-If path is not specified or simply don't exists then server will use a generic HTML error message [env: SERVER_ERROR_PAGE_50X=]  [default: ./public/50x.html] -p, --port <port>                                          Host port [env: SERVER_PORT=]  [default: 80] -d, --root <root>
+If the path is not specified or simply doesn't exist then the server will use a generic HTML error message [env: SERVER_ERROR_PAGE_50X=]  [default: ./public/50x.html] -p, --port <port>                                          Host port [env: SERVER_PORT=]  [default: 80] -d, --root <root>
             Root directory path of static files [env: SERVER_ROOT=]  [default: ./public]